How does HubSpot integrate AI into its solutions?

 The setup and implementation process

-Getting started with HubSpot AI isn’t as simple as just flipping a switch.
-Because it’s so tangled up with their main platform, there are a few things you need to think about.
+Getting started with HubSpot AI is a process that benefits from thoughtful planning.
+Because it's so well integrated with their main platform, there are a few things you need to think about.

 First off, the AI is only as good as the data you feed it.
-The algorithms learn from your company’s history, so if your CRM is a graveyard of duplicate contacts, half-filled records, and messy data, the AI’s suggestions are going to be just as messy.
-You need to have your data house in order for it to work properly.
+The algorithms learn from your company's history, so ensuring your CRM is clean and well-organized will help the AI provide the most accurate suggestions.
+It's an excellent opportunity to get your data house in order.

-This all-or-nothing approach feels pretty rigid.
-What if you’re not ready to uproot your entire company?
-This is where more modern, flexible tools offer a much saner path.
-For instance, platforms like eesel AI are built to bring powerful AI to the tools you already use.
-With one-click integrations for helpdesks like Zendesk or Freshdesk, you can be up and running in minutes, not months, without being forced into a giant migration project.
+This comprehensive approach ensures everything works together perfectly.
+However, if you're looking for a complementary way to start with AI before a full migration, there are flexible options available.
+For instance, platforms like eesel AI are designed to bring powerful AI to the tools you already use.
+With one-click integrations for helpdesks like Zendesk or Freshdesk, you can enhance your current setup in minutes.

 HubSpot's pricing model explained